JohnThornley/PublicFootball/Julia/Script.PyPlot.BivariatePoissonPaper/README.md

 # Script.PyPlot.BivariatePoissonPaper

-Julia scripts for plotting (via PyPlot) bivariate Poisson and football goal scoring analysis.
+Julia scripts for creating analysis and plots (via PyPlot) used in bivariate Poisson paper.